ShiZhan/obs-tutorial/known-issues.md

 1. To work with latest s3cmd and aws-shell, authorization should be disabled: `s3proxy.authorization=none`
     * No authorization, not for practical use.
-    * TODO: make authorization compatible with s3v4.
+    * TODO: make authorization compatible with current s3cmd/aws-shell.

 2. Windows: incorrect folder access, 'mb' may work, but with wrong properties, which prevent further operations like cp/put
     * No 'official' support for Windows, possible cause: unsupported file system metadata operation